fkarg/fkarg.github.io/drafts/getting-things-done.md

 I also noticed that I was mixing levels considerably.
 And I was unsure on how to handle items that are supposed to be on multiple lists (e.g. `@short` and `@home`) without a massive organizational overhead - keeping both lists in sync and such.
-Until I migrated to my current system.
-But more about that later.
+Until I migrated to my current system, but more about that later.

 My system is only somewhat battle-tested, but helped me through considerably demanding weeks already.
 I make small changes continuously, and I think GTD is a system that evolves with the demands placed upon it.

-I'm not entirely sure how to apply it for teams, but it certainly is increadibly effective for personal producivity.
+I'm not entirely sure how to apply it for teams, but it certainly is incredibly effective for personal productivity.
 If someone were to suggest a new system to me - GTD is the benchmark.
-Although, I'm not aware of any 'competing' personal productivity systems in the first place.
+On the other hand, I'm not aware of a 'competing' personal productivity systems in the first place.

 ## Criticism
 Honestly, I have nothing but praise for the book.
 The one thing others could